Abdullah0x0/dungeon-conquerors/README.md

    - Empty tiles (walkable)
    - Walls (block movement)
    - Doors (can be opened)
+     - Can reward you with bonus points or restore some health
    - Treasure (grants score)
    - Keys (required for exit)
    - Exit (win condition)